 Your guide will relate interesting stories at each location and lead you to local markets for produce and seafood, helping you to barter some good deals!

 All in all, this half day tour provides you with a deep understanding of the history of the town and the city’s cultural diversity.

 Visit The Puu Jih Syh Temple

-Open to the public; you are free to roam around and take photographs.
-Grand architecture, countless colourful lanterns and lush gardens that open to an endless sea view, this is a perfect spot for your daily insta post!
+Open to the public, you are free to roam around and take photographs.
+There is grand architecture, countless colourful lanterns and lush gardens that open to an endless sea view.
+This is a perfect spot for your daily insta post!